-- A new restroom facility was installed near hole # 12 and a second restroom facility is set for construction near hole # 6 when weather conditions allow work to continue.
+- A new restroom facility was installed near hole # 12 and a second restroom facility is under construction near hole # 6.

 - A pole barn has been constructed near the current maintenance facility which will provide expanded storage for course equipment

-- Phases 1 and 2 of the perimeter fencing project is now complete.
+- Phases 1 and 2 of the perimeter fencing project are now complete.
 Phase 3 is scheduled for Fiscal Year 2022.